tlehman1/Python_QGIS_ArcGIS_Uni_Muenster/Final_Project/README.md

 1. **Municipal Boundary Layer**: Polygon layer with municipal boundaries
 2. **District Boundary Layer**: Polygon layer with district boundaries
 3. **Land Use Layer**: Polygon layer with land use data

+*Example Data can be found in this repository under `./data`.
+All datasets should only contain one municipality for better results.*

 ### Workflow